 – 4 new upgrades for Argo that will significantly increase the chances of your MechWarriors surviving when their 'Mechs are destroyed.

-– 2 pieces of new unique equipment for your BattleMechs.
+– 3 pieces of new unique equipment for your BattleMechs.

 – Guardian ECM and Beagle Active Probe are now available not only as fixed equipment: you can find them in stores and FP reward crates (including vanilla FPs), however, these are rare equipment and hard to find; the above also applies to AMS + +.
 Incidentally, NARC + + and TAG + + have also been added to stores.

-– Several minor fixes, extensions and improvements.
+– Several minor extensions.

 The mod is fully compatible with existing saves for BattleTech Extended.

-How to start the campaign:
+How to start The Big Deal campaign:

 – If The Opportunist has NOT been activated by you yet, i.e. even if it spawned, but you did NOT start it, then everything will work as in the previous paragraph.